zhihong141/soundcloud-portable/README.md

 ## Notes

-- Login to SoundCloud once and it stays logged in (cookies are persisted)
+- Login to SoundCloud doesn't work for now due to some issue
-- The mini player is cosmetic for now — it shows a floating widget while the main window hides.
+- The mini player function as a floating widget while the main window hides.
 The actual audio keeps playing in the background.
 - To go back to the full player from mini mode, click the ⤢ button.